JS-Jayasimha-Reddy/Twitter_Sentiment/README.md

 ## Model Lifecycle
 The Standard datascience lifecycle was followed for building this model.
 1. **Business understanding**- The objective is to determine if a tweet is positive or negative
-2. **Data collection**- Dataset acquired from [Kaggle](https://www.kaggle.com/kazanova/sentiment140)
+2. **Data collection**- Dataset acquired from [Kaggle](https://www.kaggle.com/kazanova/sentiment140),the original dataset of 1.6 million tweets were reduced due to computing limitations
-3. **Data preprocessing/Preparation**- Several steps were performed to clean the data like removing dblicates, punctuations,stop words etc
+3. **Data preprocessing/Preparation**- Several steps were performed to clean the data like removing dublicates, punctuations,stop words etc
 4. **EDA**- Used plots like Word cloud to understand more about the data
 5. **Modelling**- Used Naive bayes model with Hyperparameter tuning and roc-auc as the metric
 6. **Evaluation**- Used AUC plot and AUC score to determine the effectiveness of the model.This was double checked by a confusion matrix